-Future leadership assemblies: Current leadership assemblies: 1.
-Chapter Leadership Assembly There is currently no direct correlation for the (50-80 members) proposed leadership assemblies, but they 2.
-Round Table Leadership Assembly seek to be direct, open lines of influence to (21 members) the Board of Directors.
-Leadership 3.
-Division Leadership Assembly assemblies maintain the functions and (9 members) strengths of several existing groups such as 4.
-Affiliates Leadership Assembly ALA Council, the Chapter Leaders Forum and (30 members) the Round Table Coordinating Assembly.
+Current leadership assemblies:

+There is currently no direct correlation for the proposed leadership assemblies, but they seek to be direct, open lines of influence to the Board of Directors.
+Leadership assemblies maintain the functions and strengths of several existing groups such as ALA Council, the Chapter Leaders Forum and the Round Table Coordinating Assembly.